carloscodingroadtrip/nytarticleapi/README.md

-# nytarticleapi
+# Article Search using New York Times API
-New York Times Article Search API
+The purpose of this app is to search for New York Times articles using their API.